 Zoological illustration of a vampire bat

 Sociocultural representations of animals as “good” or “evil” have persisted for several millennia and influence attitudes that determine the success of conservation efforts.
-This is particularly evident when an animal is labeled “evil,” deeming them less worthy of protection.
-Similarly, species that are deemed “good” may become vulnerable to over-harvesting, such as in the case of pangolins, which are poached and consumed in the name of traditional medicine and social status.
+When an animal is labeled “evil,” like the wolf, it is deemed less worthy of protection.
+In contrast, species perceived as “good” may become vulnerable to over-harvesting, such as pangolins, the world’s most trafficked mammal.

 The big-eared woolly bat or woolly false vampire bat

 In other parts of the world, communities concocted their own scary stories.
-In north and northeastern Thailand, a bat active in the daytime or the sight of bats flying around a temple, foretells a person’s death.
-The Huaulu peoples of Maluku Indonesia associate bats with people who have died a violent death and the Batak of Sumatra regard flying foxes as the embodiment of malevolent spirits.
-In Pakistan, people believe that bats roosting near one’s home bring misfortune.
+In northern Thailand, a bat active in the daytime or the sight of bats flying around a temple foretells a person’s death.
+The Huaulu peoples of Maluku Indonesia associate bats with people who have died a violent death, and the Batak of Sumatra regard flying foxes as the embodiment of malevolent spirits.
+In Pakistan, people believe that bats roosting near one’s home brings misfortune.
 In Sri Lanka, it was believed that if someone denies another person from drinking water, they would be reincarnated as a bat as punishment.

 A pair of black flying foxes (Pteropus alecto) sleeping in Kakadu National Park, Northern Australia

 In New Zealand, Māori associate bats—pekapeka—with the mythical nocturnal bird hokioi that heralds death and disaster.
 Bats are New Zealand’s only native land mammals, making them an especially important focus for conservation efforts.
-There are two species of bats in New Zealand; the criticality-threatened long-tailed bat (Chalinolobus tuberculatus) and the endangered lesser short-tailed bat (Mystacina tuberculata).
+There are two species of bats in New Zealand: the critically threatened long-tailed bat (Chalinolobus tuberculatus) and the endangered lesser short-tailed bat (Mystacina tuberculata).

 Debunking Vampire Bat Myths